 Academic suspension status: 25 to 36 semester hours attempted with completion of less than 50 percent of semester hours attempted or cumulative GPA of less than 2.00.
 Academic suspension is indicated on the grade report.
 Students are required to discontinue enrollment for one semester (fall or spring).

 Students are eligible to apply for readmission to the college after the suspension period.
-Admission will be on a petition basis; for readmission to be approved, the petition must be approved by a counselor.
-If a student is readmitted, the student must review his/her academic program with a counselor prior to enrollment for the next semester.
-Students may be required by the counselor to engage in one or more of the following: (1) an assessment program; (2) college readiness courses; or (3) CSG 150 Career/Life Planning course.
+Admission will be on a petition basis; the petition must be approved by a counselor for readmission to be approved.
+If a student is readmitted, the student must review their academic program with a counselor prior to enrollment for the next semester.
+Students may be required by the counselor to engage in one or more of the following: (1) an assessment program, (2) college readiness courses, or (3) a CSG 150 Career/Life Planning course.